ianfhunter/GNOLL/README.md

 ```

 You should be able to try out rolling some dice now!
-(Note: currently you need to pipe a file into the program)
+(Note: currently you need to pipe a file into the program rather than what is said here
 ```
 $ dice 1d20
 20